lzydmxy/byconity-tpcds/README.md

 ```

 ### Install ByConity client
 Make sure the ByConity client are installed.
-You can install the package from [this page](https://github.com/ByConity/ByConity/releases).
-After installation you have to move the `clickhouse` binary to `bin` folder in this project.
+You can install the package from [this page](https://github.com/ByConity/ByConity/releases), and then find  `clickhouse` binary and move it to `bin` folder in the project.
+Or you can copy the binary from any existing installations.
+E.g. an existing ByConity docker container.

 ### Setup paramters
 ```